Treasurer: Kimberly McCullough

 Any eligible nonprofit organization, with its normal business site within a municipality that has passed the Small Games of Chance Act, can acquire a Small Games of Chance License.

-Eligible nonprofit organizations are defined by the Pennsylvania Small Games of Chance Act 195 of 1990 as charitable or religious organizations; branches, lodges or chapters of national or statewide veteran, civic, or fraternal organizations; or local civic nonprofit organizations that have been recognized by resolution passed by the municipality in which the organization operates.
+Eligible nonprofit organizations are defined by the Pennsylvania Small Games of Chance Act 195 of 1990 as charitable or religious organizations; branches, lodges or chapters of national or statewide veteran, civic, or fraternal organizations.
 Volunteer fire companies, wildlife and conservation groups, and sportsmen's organizations are examples of local civic organizations.
 It can also include school booster groups that are established to promote and encourage participation and support for extra-curricular activities as long as said groups have been recognized as such by a resolution passed by the governing school board or directors.

-- Check, cashier's check or money order in the amount of the total application fee payable to Kimberly McCullough, Indiana County Treasurer.
+- Check, cashier's check, money order, cash or credit card in the amount of the total application fee payable to Kimberly McCullough, Indiana County Treasurer.
+Please note that there is a convenience fee for those who use credit cards.

 - If incorporated, a copy of the applicant's articles of incorporation.
-If not incorporated, a copy of bylaws or other legal documents that define the organizational structure and purposes.
+If not incorporated, a copy of bylaws or other legal documents that define the organization’s structure and purposes.

 - Documentation indicating the organization has been fulfilling its purpose for one year prior to applying for a license is required.

-- A copy of that applicant's Internal Revenue Service Tax exemption approval letter or official documentation indicating the applicant is a non-profit or charitable organization from the Commonwealth of the State.
+- A copy of that applicant's Internal Revenue Service Tax exemption approval letter or official documentation indicating the applicant is a non-profit or charitable organization from the Department of the State.

 - Details and copies of all written lease or rental arrangements between the applicant and the owner of the premises upon which the games of chance will be conducted if such premises are leased or rented.
 If premises are owned, provide a copy of the deed.